 Emergency Medical Technician

-More information will be provided during the EMT Mandatory Orientation regarding the mandated health clearance documentation, which students will be required to provide.
+More information will be provided during the EMT Mandatory Orientation Meeting.